jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

       <action name="move-replaced">MoveReplaced</action>
       <action name="simple-workflow">SimpleWorkflow</action>

-*Listing 13: Specifying which client-side handler to use for Move Replaced*

-### Step 2: Add a reference to the custom client-side JavaScript file to the head [addReferenceToTheCustomClientSideJavaScript]
+### Step 2: Add a reference to the custom client-side JavaScript file to the head

 The client-side JavaScript file where the custom client-side component resides needs to be pulled in to the “\<head\>” section of the page so